CrowdLinker/navigation-components/docs/nesting-navigators.md

 }
 ```

 Tap around and note that the links work just like before.
 We've successfully composed our navigators and wired them up together!
-You can apply these patterns to any combination of Tabs, Stack, and Modal.
-These are the core "primitives" of the library - it's surprising how much can be accomplished with just these three.
+You can apply these patterns to any combination of the screen containers provided by this library

 Here's the code we wrote: